Office Timeline

 James Miller

 James Miller was born in Virginia in 1795.
-When he was 16, his family moved to Kentucky.
-Four years later, he was elected to the position of County Sheriff.
-Miller became disenchanted with slavery, and decided to leave the slave state of Kentucky for Illinois in 1835.
-He established himself as a successful merchant, and in 1856 he was elected to the office of State Treasurer.
-In 1859, rumors and innuendo concerning charges of defalcation caused Miller to resign.
-Miller published a full accounting of his office along with his resignation, and no evidence exists today of any malfeasance.
-Miller was a devoted member of the Methodist Church and remained active until he died in 1872.
+When he was 16, his family moved to Kentucky, where he was elected County Sheriff four years later.
+However, Miller became disenchanted with slavery and, as a result, decided to leave the slave state of Kentucky for Illinois in 1835.
+Once in Illinois, he established himself as a successful merchant and, in 1856, was elected State Treasurer.
+However, in 1859, rumors and innuendos concerning charges of defalcation caused Miller to resign.
+To address these concerns, Miller published a full accounting of his office and his resignation, and there is no evidence of any malfeasance today.
+Throughout his life, Miller was a devoted member of the Methodist Church and remained active until he died in 1872.

 (1848-1857)